Burkina Faso PEO & Employer of Record Services

 Employees are eligible for 22 days of paid annual leave.

-employees such as executives and technicians are entitled to the same after 3 months.
+Workers and employees are entitled to sick leave after 1 month of employment while employees such as executives and technicians are entitled to the same after 3 months.
 Compensation for sick leave is based on the difference between the employee’s salary and the minimum salary in that job category.
 Also, allowances attached to a position may include sick leave benefits.

 Female employees get paid maternity leave for 14 weeks which both the employer and the country’s social security need to bear.